MerkulovDaniil/optim/docs/theory/Duality.md

 # Duality

-Duality lets us associate to any constrained optimization problem, a concave maximization problem whose solutions lower bound the optimal value of the original problem.
-What is interesting is there are cases, when one can solve the primal problem by first solving the dual one.
-Now, consider general constrained optimization problem:
+Duality lets us associate to any constrained optimization problem a concave maximization problem, whose solutions lower bound the optimal value of the original problem.
+What is interesting is that there are cases, when one can solve the primal problem by first solving the dual one.
+Now, consider a general constrained optimization problem:

 $$
 \text{ Primal: }f(x) \to \min\limits_{x \in S}  \qquad \text{ Dual: } g(y) \to \max\limits_{y \in \Omega}
 $$

-We'll build $g(y)$, that preserves uniform bound:
+We'll build $g(y)$, that preserves the uniform bound:

 $$
 g(y) \leq f(x) \qquad \forall x \in S, \forall y \in \Omega